 Treatment – waste that cannot be prevented or recycled/reused should be treated using best practices and in an environmentally safe manner whenever feasible; and

-Discharge – discharge or deposit of waste into the environment should be employed only as a last resort and must meet applicable conditions, such as discharge criteria.
+Disposal – disposal of waste into the receiving environment should be employed only as a last resort and must meet applicable conditions, such as discharge criteria.

-The Guidelines include more information about the LWBs’ general expectations for managing different types of waste, and a Board may require a licensee or permittee to use specific practices that are known to be effective in managing waste and protecting the environment.
+The Guidelines include more information about the LWBs’ general expectations for managing different types of waste, and a Board may require a licensee or permittee to use specific practices that are known to be effective in managing waste and protecting the environment, particularly by preventing or minimizing the deposit of waste to water.
 These requirements may be specified directly in licence or permit conditions or may be approved by the Board through the submission of plans that describe the waste management practices for the project (see subsection 4.2 below).
 An example of prescribing a management practice would be a condition stipulating the use of a specific erosion control method known to reduce the amount of sediment that enters water or setting a minimum distance between certain activities and watercourses (i.e., source reduction).
 In all cases, the intent of prescribing specific management practices is to achieve the objectives listed in section 3.

 Management Plans

-All applicants must submit waste management, spill contingency, and closure and reclamation planning information.
+All licence and permit applicants must submit waste management, spill contingency, and closure and reclamation planning information.
 For most applicants, this information must be provided in the form of management plans developed in accordance with applicable guidelines.
 Municipal applicants will provide this information in operations and maintenance plans.

 In addition to the above, depending on the types of waste, the potential environmental effects, and the proposed mitigation measures, other management plans, design and construction plans, and/or operations and maintenance plans may also be required in a licence application, and/or through licence conditions, to detail how specific types of waste will be managed for a project.

-These plans will detail how certain aspects of the waste prevention/minimization hierarchy (e.g., source control, reuse/recycle, treatment, and/or discharge of waste) or other environmental protection methods will be implemented.
-In accordance with the applicable guidelines or the LWBs’ Standard Outline for Management Plans, and as described in sections 4.3 to 4.5 below, some plans may also need to describe criteria, monitoring, and adaptive management.
+These plans will detail how certain aspects of the waste prevention/minimization hierarchy (e.g., source control, reuse/recycle, treatment, and/or deposit of waste) or other environmental protection methods will be implemented.
+In accordance with the applicable guidelines or the LWBs’ Standard Outline for Management Plans, and as described in sections 4.3 to 4.5 below, some plans may also need to describe waste management criteria, monitoring, and adaptive management.

+The information provided in these plans should reflect the engagement the applicant conducted during the project planning stages.
+All applicants must also submit an Engagement Plan that details how the applicant will conduct on-going engagement over the life of the project, including when planning changes to the project.

 The Board will set out any plan requirements for a project in the licence and/or permit conditions.
-In general, these plans will typically require Board approval, which will usually entail a public review, prior to implementation of the plan.
+In general, these plans will typically require Board approval, which will usually entail a public review, prior to implementation of the plan – for the core plans that are required for a complete application, the Board will usually make a decision on the plan when the licence or permit is issued and provide direction on required revisions if a plan is not approved.
 The licensee or permittee will be expected to review and revise the plans over the life of the project as set out in the conditions.

-Discharge Criteria in Licences
+Waste Management Criteria